stdgraph/graph-v2/doc/utilities.md

 # Utilities

-Some components in this library, such as graph traversal views or visitors, need to represent a number of properties of a graph vertes at once, like vertex id, vertex reference, and vertex value.
+Some components in this library, such as graph traversal views or visitors, need to represent a number of properties of a graph vertex at once, like vertex id, vertex reference, and vertex value.
 For this purpose class template `vertex_info` is used.

 ```c++